Fredrick-126/solidity-sfcSmart-contract/README.md

 The SFC (Special Fee Contract) maintains a group of validators and their delegations.

-It distributes the rewards, based on internal transaction created by the Opera node.
+It distributes the rewards, based on internal transaction created by the ICICB node.

 # Compile in docker